-Equally impressive is Stauffer Chapel (below), a unique and beautiful location for music concerts.
+Equally impressive is Stauffer Chapel (right), a unique and beautiful location for music concerts.
 With its contemporary stained glass artistry, the setting is particularly appropriate for choral and sacred music.
-In the choir loft, the chapel houses an impressive three-manual Rogers organ.
+In the choir loft, the chapel houses an impressive three-manual Rodgers organ.

 Providing our composition students with the essential tools in music technology, the Peggy and Alan Kwong Music Technology Lab is a sixteen-workstation state-of-the art facility where students learn the foundations of music synthesis, sequencing, notation and digital editing.

 After receiving the B.A. in Music with an emphasis in Composition, many of our students have gone on to excellent graduate programs in composition.
 With their training in analysis, composition, notation, orchestration, electronic music, students who complete this emphasis are well equipped for the challenges of graduate school and a life in new music.

 Application and Audition Information

 All prospective students must apply for acceptance to Pepperdine University.
 Click here to begin the general university admission process.